himanshsoni/mulesoftAssesment/README.md

-# mulesoftAssesment
+# MulesoftAssesment
+#Main Code in demo.py
-# If not working in Vscode or other IDE  Try running demo.py(CODE)  in Jupyter Notebook .
+# If not working in Vscode or other IDE  Try running demo.py's code  in Jupyter Notebook .